geko-crooms/02-flowchart-test/README.md

    1. Process
    1. Terminal

-1. You're asked to design a flowchart for this process: "You are cutting a piece of string with length `string_length` into equal pieces of `piece_length`.
-Output `piece_count`, how many pieces you can cut.".
+1. You are cutting a piece of string with length `string_length` into equal pieces of `piece_length`.
+Output `piece_count`, which stores how many pieces you can cut.

    ```mermaid
    flowchart LR